TheZebra.com is a privately owned website that publishes unbiased rates and carrier information for consumer benefit. Learn More

 How does Costco's auto insurance stack up against GEICO's offerings?

 Most insurance shoppers have heard of GEICO.
-The company is one of the most popular car insurance providers in the U.S., selling policies in all 50 states.
-Costco car insurance is considerably less popular.
+The company is one of the most popular car insurance providers in the U.S., selling policies every state.
+Costco car insurance a less popular option.
 If you’re a Costco cardholder, you could qualify for a hefty discount on car insurance through CONNECT, powered by American Family Insurance.
 Let’s explore the major differences between GEICO and Costco auto insurance through CONNECT.

 *If you're only looking for information related to Costco's offering, see our Costco car insurance guide.